15 Expats Talk about Health Insurance and Healthcare in Greece

 As a foreigner living in Greece, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Greece, you will have access to public healthcare.
 The public healthcare system in Greece is generally of a high quality, with a wide range of services available.
 The public healthcare system is funded by the government and is free for all citizens and legal residents of Greece.
 The public healthcare system is divided into primary care, secondary care, and tertiary care.
 Primary care is provided by general practitioners, while secondary care is provided by specialists.
-Tertiary care is provided by hospitals and other specialized medical centers," remarked one expat living in Greece.
+Tertiary care is provided by hospitals and other specialized medical centers," said an expat in Greece.

 What have your experiences during the pandemic with the local healthcare system been like?